Navigating Third-Party Data Sharing and Transfers in the Age of GDPR

 Controllers must therefore ensure that processors and other third parties are technically and organisationally capable of supporting data subject rights in practice.
 This includes the ability to locate personal data promptly, correct inaccuracies, delete or restrict data when required, and transmit data in a portable format where applicable.
 If third parties lack the systems or procedures to respond to rights requests, compliance becomes impossible regardless of how well the controller handles the request internally.

 Crucially, responsibility for compliance with data subject rights cannot be shifted to third parties.
 Even where a processor or partner causes delays or failures, supervisory authorities will hold the controller accountable for ensuring that effective rights mechanisms are in place across the entire data sharing chain.
-But the processor can be directly sued or fined by regulators if they negligently interfere with a rights request or fail to delete data as instructed.
+However, processors may be directly liable where they breach their own GDPR obligations or fail to act in accordance with documented instructions, and they can be fined or held liable for damages under Articles 83 and 82 where applicable.

 Additional GDPR Requirements for Third-Party Access Outside the EU/EEA